Y0Coss/docs-fork/pages/manage_and_operate/observability/logs_data_platform/security_tokens/guide.en-gb.md

 ## Requirements

-- a service with IAM enabled to use IAM tokens or without IAM to use legacy tokens
+- A service with IAM enabled to use IAM tokens or without IAM to use legacy tokens

 ## Instructions

 ### Generating tokens with IAM

 Before generating tokens with IAM you will need to create a [Service Account or a Local User](/pages/manage_and_operate/iam/identities-management).
 Both have specificities detailed in IAM documentation.
 Don't forget to attach these new identities to your [IAM Policies](/pages/manage_and_operate/observability/logs_data_platform/iam_access_management).

 #### Service accounts